mecid/mecid.github.io/_posts/2026-04-06-building-list-replacement-in-swiftui.md

 As you can see, my app displays different health metrics.
 It is not a uniform data set, and it doesn’t make any sense to use the *List* for recycling cells.
 I use multiple card types like *HeroCard*, *TintedCard*, and *RegularCard*.
 I can achieve a similar look and feel using List and list-specific view modifiers like *listRowBackground*, *listItemTint*, and *listRowInsets*.
 Unfortunately, these list-specific view modifiers don’t work outside of the *List* view, which requires additional styling outside the *List*.

-Fortunately, SwiftUI introduced Container View APIs that we can use to build List-replacement.
+Fortunately, SwiftUI introduced Container View APIs that we can use to build a List-replacement.
 Container View APIs allow us to decompose SwiftUI views, apply some changes, and compose again.
 So, we can use the Container View APIs to build reusable container views like *List*, *Form*, or anything super custom.

 ```swift
 public struct ScrollingSurface<Content: View>: View {